gindenburg/followermaze/blog.md

  that after receiving Follow(from, to) user "from" becomes a follower of the user "to" until receiving Unfollow(from, to).
 Is this correct?"
 *******************************************************************************
-- will implement in C++ for GNU/Linux
+- will implement in C++ for GNU/Linux.
+Tough choice considering I'm not allowed to use 3rd party libraries :-)
 - started to think about design